Licensed Electrician

 Serving Tulsa, Broken Arrow, Owasso & Surrounding Areas

 Homes built before 1990 often have outdated wiring that can’t handle modern electrical demands.
-We replace old wiring systems with modern copper wiring that meets current safety codes.
+We replace old wiring systems with modern copper wiring, upgrade panels, and handle everything from switch and outlet installation and repair to ceiling fan installation — all meeting current safety codes.

 - Replace entire home wiring systems safely